Tony Vitale: Financial media and trading platform

 In 2012, Vitale pioneered OTT/IPTV technologies as Executive Producer and Director of Programming for the financial news network, tastytrade, with Tom Sosnoff.
 The tastytrade financial news network features 8 hours of live programming, Monday through Friday, during open hours of the financial markets delivering interactive content to its trading platform, tastyworks.
 While at tastytrade, Vitale directed and produced documentaries including Cancel Crash about Black Monday the Crash of 1987, aired on PBS, and SOLD!: The Lewis Borsellino Story, about a pit trader.

-In January of 2021, tastytrade was sold to Britain's IG Group for $1 billion.
+In January 2021, tastytrade was sold to Britain's IG Group for $1 billion.